A Guide To Different Types Of False Ceiling Materials

 False ceilings are artificial ceilings designed as a lowered extension of an existing ceiling.
 It is the second layer of a roof suspended with metal or wooden frames.
 Also known as a dropped or suspended ceiling, they were initially only meant for commercial spaces.
 But with the advent of several designs that have sprung up in the market every homeowner now longs to have one.
 And they have multiple advantages apart from improving the aesthetics of a room.
 False ceilings make a room cool in summer, warm in winter and hide ugly wires and fixtures.
 Another great thing about them is that they do not require much maintenance.
 All your false ceiling needs is deep dusting from time to time.
 So with the right use of colour, texture and lighting a false ceiling can do wonders for your home.
 And the best part is that a false ceiling can easily be incorporated in any room in your home.

 Types of False Ceiling Materials

-False ceilings are categorised in different types based on the material, use and appearance.
-The primary classification based on type of materials used for false ceilings are listed below.
+False ceilings are categorized in different types based on the material, use and appearance.
+The primary classification based on the type of materials used for false ceilings are listed below.